ttappr/linked-vector/README.md

 ```
 ## Iterators

 `LinkedVector` implements the standard set of double-ended iterators.
-The can
+They can
 be instantiated directly vie methods such as `iter()`, or implicitly.

 ```rust, ignore